shai-raz/Facebook-Group-Scraper/README.md

 # Facebook Group Posts Scraper
-A GUI app that allows post scraping from Facebook groups, in order to find relevant posts by filtering keywords.
+A GUI app that allows post scraping from Facebook groups, using keywords to filter relevant posts.

 Was mainly developed to assist with finding relevant jobs.